Senseless Things: Reunions

 Senseless Things reformed (minus Nicholls, who was unavailable and replaced by Micky Wyle, ex-Hitechjet) for a secret (billed as Mark Keds) four-song performance at Islington Academy, London on 4 March 2007 – over 12 years after the band last performed – as part of a gig to celebrate the life of former Mega City Four frontman Darren "Wiz" Brown, who died in December 2006.
 The same band members had an impromptu reunion in June 2016 when they joined fans Beach Slang live on stage in London to perform their cover of "Too Much Kissing".

 In December 2016, a full Senseless Things reunion concert was announced for 25 March 2017.
 A warm-up date was later announced for Hull on 19 March.
 A one-sided 7-inch single with new recording "Lost Honey" was released to mark the concerts, the band's first new material in 22 years.

 Frontman Mark Keds died on 10 January 2021; he was 50 years old.

+Influences and legacy

+Senseless Things cited influences including the Stupids, Dag Nasty, Hüsker Dü, Descendents, the Space Maggots, Perfect Daze, the Ramones, the Replacements, Magazine, Wire, Buzzcocks, the Cure, Sonic Youth, Squeeze, Blondie, New York Dolls, Mega City Four, Snuff, Soul Asylum, Urge Orverkill, Redd Kross, Psychedelic Furs, Peter Perrett, the Meters, Funkadelic and Ween.
+Later in their career they cited Tad, Nirvana and Mudhoney, and specifically on Empire of the Senseless (1992), they began to take influence from Neil Young and Fugazi.

+Senseless Things have been cited as an influence by Beach Slang, Supergrass and Ash.